Research

 We introduce a method to interpret representations learned by GANs, which helps us identify several potential carriers of meaning in sperm whale communication, including specific acoustic properties; acoustic properties had previously not been considered meaningful.

-Vowel- and Diphthong-Like Spectral Patterns in Sperm Whale Codas: from an AI-derived hypothesis to a concrete discovery.
+• Vowel- and Diphthong-Like Spectral Patterns in Sperm Whale Codas: AI-suggested hypothesis verified.

-Following these clues, we identify spectral patterns in sperm whale codas that are reminiscent of components of human speech.
+Following the clues given by Approaching …, we identify spectral patterns in sperm whale codas that are reminiscent of components of human speech.
 The patterns recur across whales, and appear to be actively controlled; this makes them promising candidates for carriers of meaning in sperm whale communication.

 The work has received substantial media coverage.